daniel-moya/daniel-moya/README.md

 ### About Me

 I’m a fullstack software engineer with 6 years of experience in the financial, mobility, e-learning, and SaaS industry.
+I have Strong foundations using Javascript and Typescript with ReactJs and Astro.
+I also build backend service using NodeJS, and Golang.

 📫 You can reach me on:
 - Email: danielmoya.dev@gmail.com